isovector/thinking-with-types/prose/frontmatter/3-introduction.markdown

 But all is not lost.
 Indeed, Haskell *is* capable of expressing things as oddly-typed as `printf`, for those of us willing to put in the effort to learn how.
-This book aims to be *the* comprehensive manual for getting you from here to there, from a competent Haskell programmer to one who convinces the compiler to do their work for them.
+This book is *the* comprehensive manual for getting you from here to there: from a competent Haskell programmer to one who convinces the compiler to do their work for them.